An Intimate Portal: Antony Hegarty Interviewed

 Hegarty, it's been said, felt a similar awakening upon seeing Boy George on the cover of Culture Club's 1982 debut, Kissing To Be Clever.
 After growing up as something of an outsider in England, the Netherlands and California, Hegarty moved to New York in 1990 to study experimental theatre.
 The city's performance-art scene offered a creative community of likeminded people, which led to Hegarty forming an avant-garde theatre troupe called Blacklips and, later, a music ensemble called the Johnsons.
 Hegarty was awarded an arts grant in 1997 which enabled the recording of Antony And The Johnsons' self-titled debut soon after.

 Since then, Hegarty has been subtly refining ways to express a beautiful singing voice that's difficult to describe.
 Over four studio albums, the music has shifted from soul, cabaret and art pop to a compositional world of its own.
-The long-awaited release of Turning, then, seems like a perfect opportunity to hear the 43-year-old reflect on his career trajectory and the lessons learned along the way.
+The long-awaited release of Turning, then, seems like a perfect opportunity to hear the 43-year-old reflect on a remarkable career trajectory and the lessons learned along the way.

 You say in the film that this project was a dream come true.
 What did it mean to you and what inspired it?

 Antony Hegarty: Turning has gone through several different incarnations in my life over the last decade.
 We first performed it as a collaboration in 2004 for the Whitney Biennial in New York, after stumbling upon this form of the turning portrait.
 It was something that Charlie [Atlas, co-director] had been developing in a couple of short films.
 I asked him if he wanted to collaborate on a whole concert of portraits of people from my community – a mixture of trans women, fixed gender women and artists; all people who were an inspiration to me somehow – set to my music of that period, which was basically what would become I Am A Bird Now.